 Best rental car EVER!! ❤️

 When you come to Newport by water, the incredible coastline is unsurpassed (just watch out for fields of lobster traps!).
 However, this coast is just as spectacular by land.
 Taking a drive along Ocean Avenue is a must.
 The rocky shore, the beautiful beaches and coves, gorgeous homes, the kites flying in the wind, and oh, the Dell’s Truck!!
 Dell’s is a delicious, decadent frozen lemonade treat.
 It was incredibly hot and humid when we were there, so Dell’s was really yummy and refreshing!

 When you drive Ocean Avenue you must make a stop at Castle Hill Inn.
 You will see it on the hill as you enter the harbor, and it’s worth the drive to see the view of the harbor from the Inn.
 Castle Hill was a gracious, shingle-style house commissioned in 1874 by marine biologist and naturalist Alexander Agassiz of Harvard University.
 Today’s inn was his original summer home, where he kept his eye on the ocean and the sea life.
 He filled his house with the best of Chinese and Japanese art and furnishings, especially bronzes and porcelain, many of which are still present in the house.
 Today, it’s a lovely Inn and restaurant, with commanding views of the harbor.

 The Preservation Society of Newport County manages and maintains nine of the famed Newport Mansions, and a unique garden that’s a short drive outside of Newport in Portsmouth, Rhode Island: Green Animals.
-We have been to Green Animals many years ago, and wanted to see it again.
+We have been to Green Animals, but it was many years ago, so we wanted to see it again.
 I think you can see why!